dlu-ch/dlb/doc/ex_context.rst

    :type path_cls: dlb.fs.Path
    :param max_parallel_redo_count: maximum number of redos started in this context than can be pending at the same time
    :type max_parallel_redo_count: int
-   :param find_helpers: are dynamic helpers not defined explictly to be searched for in :attr:`binary_search_paths`?
+   :param find_helpers: are dynamic helpers not defined explictly to be searched for in :attr:`executable_search_paths`?
    :param find_helpers: None | bool
    :raises TypeError: if *path_cls* is not a subclass of :class:`dlb.fs.Path`